binarybrain11/cryptographyInteractive/C/README.txt

-Here in C land, any data whose length is defined by lambda bytes are represented as character arrays and passed around with char* such as messages, ciphertexts, and keys. lambda itself is a constant that you define when you compile, or you can use the default of 4 bytes.
-An example of compiling with cryptointeractive.c, cryptointeractive.h, and your main file in the current directory would look like this:
+Here in C land, any data whose length is defined by lambda bytes are represented as character arrays and passed around with char* such as messages, ciphertexts, and keys. lambda itself is a global variable provided by cryptointeractive.h and is set to 4, but feel free to change it.

-gcc -D lambda=4 cryptointeractive.c exampleAttack.c

 You can check cryptointeractive.h to see what problems are implemented and for any extra details about a specific problem like which functions